rweather/newhope-java/README.md

 There are two classes in the org.pqcrypto.newhope package:

  * NewHope - Main API for the Java implementation of NewHope.
- * NewHopeTests - Some test cases to verify the implementation.
+ * NewHopeTest - Some test cases to verify the implementation.

 Only the NewHope class needs to be imported into a user application.
-The NewHopeTests class is not needed except for verification.
+The NewHopeTest class is not needed except for verification.

 ## Using the Java Port